grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 1. Next, we can go into the **Plugins\Metro** folder and configure the **VungleSDKProxy.winmd**.
 	- This winmd needs to target **WSAPlayer** (the platform for Windows Store).

-	- You can leave any SDK or since we are only targeting UWP, select **UWP** under SDK.
+	- Since we are only targeting UWP, select **UWP** under _SDK_.

-	- The Scripting Backend should be **Dotnet**
+	- The _Scripting Backend_ should be **Dotnet**

-	- Check the "Don't process" checkbox.
+	- Check the **Don't process** checkbox.
 Don't process is used to tell Unity that it should not patch the assembly.
-Unity needs to do extra processing to patch assemblies that have classes serializable in Unity (most often monobehaviours); for most managed plugins that just integrate with platforms and bring helper classes, the Don't process should be checked.
+Unity needs to do extra processing to patch assemblies that have classes that need to be serialized in Unity; for most managed plugins that just add native integration, the Don't process should be checked as these assemblies rarely contain Unity serializable objects.
 To be 100% accurate, the setting is not required since we have a .winmd, and not a .dll, but i wanted to explain the setting, so leave it checked.

 	- For placeholder, point it to the VungleSDKProxy in the **Plugins** folder.
-This tells Unity to use that placeholder assembly within editor, but not at run-time.
-We need placeholder assemblies because the Unity Editor is running Mono, so it can't load .NET 4.5 assemblies.
-Placeholders mimic the APIs on the assembly we want to use, but are compiled against .NET 3.5.
-Here is our settings for our VungleSDKProxy in Plugins\Metro.
+This tells Unity to use that placeholder assembly within the Unity editor.
+We need placeholder assemblies because the Unity Editor is running Mono, it can't load .NET 4.5 assemblies (or WinMDs).
+Placeholders mimic the API signatures of the assembly we want to use, but placeholders are compiled against .NET 3.5. that way every thing compiles within editor (using placeholder), and when building to target UWP (using real plugin).
+	- Here is our complete settings for our VungleSDKProxy in Plugins\Metro, so you can verify you made all the changes.
+Again, click *Apply* when you are done.

 	![VungleSDKProxy.winmd Import Settings](./Images/VungleSDKProxyPluginsMetro.png "VungleSDKProxy.winmd Import Settings")

 	_VungleSDKProxy.winmd Import Settings_

+1. Next, delete the **VungleSDK.winmd** file in the **Plugins\Metro** folder.
+We won't use this as we are going to configure the one under UWP folder.
+The Vungle package includes this extra file to workaround an issue in earlier versions of Unity.
+Do pay attention to the folder and make sure you only delete the one in Plugins\Metro, not the one in Plugins\Metro\UWP.

-1. Next, we can configure **VungleSDK.winmd** in **Plugins\Metro\UWP** using these settings.
+2. Next, we can configure **VungleSDK.winmd** in **Plugins\Metro\UWP** using these settings.

 	![VungleSDK for UWP Import Settings](./Images/VungleSDKPluginsMetroUWP.png "VungleSDK for UWP Import Settings")